ibbles/LearningProgramming/Taskflow.md

 # Creating Dynamic Tasks

-So far we have created static tasks, meaning that we know exactly what is going to be executed when `tf::Executor::run` is called.
+So far we have been creating static tasks, meaning that we know exactly what is going to be executed when `tf::Executor::run` is called.
 Dynamic tasks lets us defer the task creation until runtime, when parts of the task graph has already been executed.
 That is, an early task can communicate to a later task and influence the dynamic tasks that are created.

 We prepare for dynamic task creation by creating a task from a callable that takes a `tf::Subflow&` as its only parameter.
-`tf::Subflow` is similar to `tf::Taskflow` but instead of passing it to a `tf::Executor` for execution it is executed immediately following the task that created it.
+`tf::Subflow` is similar to `tf::Taskflow` but instead of passing it to a `tf::Executor` for execution it is executed immediately following the task it is associated with.
 The dynamic tasks are created much like regular tasks, by passing a callable to the `emplace` member function of `tf::Subflow`.
-We say that the task with the `tf::Subflow&` parameter is the parent task the the dynamic tasks are spawned from the parent task.
+We say that the task with the `tf::Subflow&` parameter is the parent task and the dynamic tasks, the child tasks, are spawned from the parent task.
 The dynamic tasks can have dependencies just like regular static tasks.

 The following exemplifies this with a dynamic task that is run as many times as the user requested in the input task.
-Notice that no thread synchronization on  the `global_state` variable is needed, Taskflow ensures that there is a synchronization between tasks with dependencies.
+Notice that no thread synchronization on  the `global_state` variable is needed, Taskflow ensures that there is a synchronization, a happens-before relationship, between tasks with dependencies.
 Since the input task precedes the dynamic task we are guaranteed that any side effects of the input task is visible in the dynamic task.

 ```cpp